 - blood vessel surgery

 Certain lifestyle factors can increase a person’s chance of erectile problems.
-Controlling these factors can help improve their symptoms.
+Controlling these factors may help improve their symptoms.

 Here are some of the most commonly asked questions about Viagra and OTC alternatives for erectile dysfunction.

 Are there over-the-counter pills that works like Viagra?